 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that comprehensively lists specific capabilities, includes abundant natural trigger terms, explicitly states both what the skill does and when to use it, and is clearly scoped to Go/Golang dependency management.
-The description is thorough without being padded, uses proper third-person voice, and would allow Claude to confidently select this skill from a large pool of available skills.
+This is an excellent skill description that comprehensively lists specific capabilities, includes natural trigger terms Go developers would use, explicitly states both what the skill does and when to use it, and occupies a clear, distinct niche.
+The description is thorough without being padded, and uses proper third-person voice throughout.

 | Dimension | Reasoning | Score |